-CWEST hosts or participates in several educational initiatives at a variety of age levels including:
+CWEST hosts or participates in several educational and funding initiatives at a variety of age levels including:

 Are you a student wanting to find out what’s involved in doing science, a weekend science warrior with a passion for learning, or a retired person looking for a fulfilling way to spend some free time?
 If so, the USGS Volunteer for Science Program could be a good fit.
 Interested individuals can find and apply for USGS Volunteer for Science opportunities at http://www.volunteer.gov.
 In addition, they can also check out CWEST’s people page to see if there is a particular USGS researcher with whom they might be interested in working and contact them directly.
 CWEST’s managing director (firstname.lastname@example.org) can also help point you in the right direction.